carlosfrias/apigee-edge-opdk/opdk-setup-default-settings/README.md

 This role provides a set of default variables and modules for installing the Apigee OPDK.
 This role is a dependency to other roles that support installing the Apigee OPDK.
 This role provides default settings that must be provided if none are provided by the user.

+The intention of this file is that a user can simply copy this file as the starter file for their settings.
+This

 Requirements
 ------------